uzair-a-hashmi/ebird-journal/README.md

 #### Description:

 This is a journal I made that allows you to log birds you've seen and lookup bird sightings.
 It's a simple tool I made as my final project for Harvard's CS50P, which I took online.
-It's for birders like me who dislike context switching and just like having an easy-to-access lookup tool to use in the terminal for looking up recent bird sightings.
+It's for birders like me who dislike context switching and just want to have an easy-to-access lookup tool to use in the terminal for looking up recent bird sightings.

 ## Features